Aikikai Aikido Dulwich

 Aikido is open to everyone: men and women, young and old, all physiques and levels of fitness.
 The approach to martial arts in Aikido is not to learn to fight but rather to learn to control the mind and find peace within oneself.

 Aikido is a responsive martial art, which means we learn to expand and focus our awareness and act fluidly and harmoniously.
-This makes Aikido effective for training not just the body but the mind too.
-The methods in this martial art work for every type of body and ability.
-As we progress, we learn to roll, fall, throw and learn evasive manoeuvres, build physical fitness, endurance and stamina, with joint locks and pinning techniques to help build flexibility.
+It makes Aikido useful for training, not just the body but the mind too.
+The methods, in this martial art, work for every type of ability and body shape.
+As we progress, we learn to roll, fall, throw and learn evasive manoeuvres, build physical fitness, endurance and stamina, with joint locks and pinning techniques to help develop flexibility.
 We each work with a partner rather than fight opponents, and this non-competitive aspect helps each person learn at their own pace and have fun.
-Aikido doesn't have limits to its combinations of techniques or its ideas, and each time you practice, you discover new depths, new strengths, and new talents within yourself.
+Aikido does not have limits to its combinations of techniques or its ideas, and each time we practice, we discover new depths, new strengths, and unique talents within ourselves.

-Seigo Yamaguchi was born April 13, 1924 in Fukuoka, Japan.
-He was introduced to Morihei Ueshiba in 1950, and entered the Aikikai in 1951.
-Seigo Yamaguchi was a 9th dan Aikido instructor and important teacher in the Aikikai.
+Seigo Yamaguchi was born April 13, 1924, in Fukuoka, Japan, he was introduced to Morihei Ueshiba in 1950 and entered the Aikikai in 1951.
+Seigo Yamaguchi was a 9th dan Aikido instructor and influential teacher in the Aikikai.
 Yamaguchi Shihan died on 24 January 1996, peacefully passing away in his sleep.

 Aikido is a non-competitive Japanese martial art founded by Morihei Ueshiba (December 14, 1883 – April 26, 1969).
 He is referred to as Osensei (大先生/翁先生), "Great Teacher" or "The Founder" Kaiso (開祖).

-The Founder was inspired by his broad study and knowledge of martial arts and his religious beliefs.
-He strongly believed that Aikido is the way for a happy and healthy life for humankind.
-Aikido is often translated as "the way of unifying (with) life energy" or as "the way of the harmonious spirit".
-The founder's goal was to create a martial art that is highly effective self-defence, whilst simultaneously leaving the attacker uninjured.
+The Founder`s inspiration to his broad study and knowledge of martial arts and his religious beliefs was enormous.
+He firmly believed that Aikido is the way for a happy and healthy life for humankind.
+Translation of aikido as "the way of unifying (with) life energy" or as "the way of the harmonious spirit" is widespread in the aikido world.
+The founder's goal was to create a martial art that is highly effective self-defence, while simultaneously leaving the attacker uninjured.

 Morihei Ueshiba (植芝 盛平 Ueshiba Morihei, December 14,